Lake-Tuggeranong-College/Lake-Tuggeranong-College/Writerside/topics/Digital-Applications.md

 ![Screen Shot 2022-08-05 at 11.11.38 am.png](fpsFloorCollisionShape.png)

-Currently the floor is quite small in size.
+Currently, the floor is quite small.
 The player object that will be created later will be quite significantly larger, so the relative scale will need to be addressed.

 Edit the mesh.